PCCN Quiz -13

 Advocacy includes supporting families when their concerns are overlooked.

-CQ.
-A trauma patient with multiple long-bone fractures suddenly develops confusion, dyspnea, and petechial rash.
-SpO₂ is 74% despite oxygen therapy.
+DE.
+A patient with severe asthma exacerbation suddenly develops a silent chest.
+SpO₂ 77% despite oxygen therapy.
 What is the next nursing action?

-CS.
-A patient with inferior MI develops hypotension, jugular venous distension, and clear lungs.
+DF.
+A patient with anterior MI develops hypotension, pulmonary edema, and a new loud systolic murmur.
 What is the nurse’s immediate action?

-CT.
-A patient with traumatic brain injury develops bradycardia, hypertension, and irregular respirations.
-ICP is 47 mmHg.
-What is the priority nursing action?
+DH.
+A patient with traumatic brain injury presents with bradycardia, hypertension, and irregular respirations.
+ICP monitor reads 46 mmHg.
+What is the immediate nursing action?

 Oops!
 Revisit techniques for patient education and de-escalation.